Mounayer/The-Efficient-String-Library/README.md

         // within the range [pos - n + 1, pos].
         // If no character is found within the specified range, returns std::ef_string::npos. size_t find_last_of(const std::ef_string& str, size_t pos, size_t n) const;

+        // Returns a copy of the ef_string with all alpha characters in upper case ef_string toUpper() const;

+        // Returns a copy of the ef_string with all alpha characters in lower case ef_string toLower() const;

 Global Functions
 -